lokidokicoki/tsg4/README.md

 - name: randomly allocated identifier
 - energy: gained by eating, used in moving and spawning
 - speed: how many squares can a Thing move
-- age: number of ticks the Thign has existed for
+- age: number of ticks the Thing has existed for
 - lineage: if a spawned Thing, this holds the parent(s) and spawn type
 - spawn threshold: energy level require to spawn
 - hunger: if a Thing hasn't eaten, this will go up, causes a Thing to Spin